 Site visit at Master Builders Victoria

-A tour and taster session will be held at the Leadership Simulation Centre at Master Builders Victoria, featuring a mini expo of industry suppliers.
-Unlike traditional training, the controlled simulation environment enhances learning by allowing participants to apply skills immediately, improving retention while reducing real-world risks like injury and costs.
 Participants can practice and refine new skills in a safe setting, receiving expert feedback and reflection from skilled observers.
 Our courses combine classroom learning, feedback workshops and simulated site experiences, enabling participants to take on leadership roles and apply their knowledge effectively.

 The session will focus on conflict resolution, allowing participants to observe various interactions in our site sheds.
-These demonstrations will showcase how individuals being challenged with a variety of tasks, interactions, and real-site scenarios can navigate towards effective solutions.
+These demonstrations will showcase how individuals being challenged with a variety of tasks, interactions and real-site scenarios can navigate towards effective solutions.

 Learning outcomes

-- By the end of this session, participants will be able to:
+By the end of this session, you'll be able to:

 - Understand a different, more immersive way of training with applications in behavioural, technical and leadership learning.